and-so-henceforth/actuellement-TAL/README.md

 # actuellement-TAL
-> *Chaque linguiste renvoyé, un humain de plus qui fait du TAL.*
+> *Chaque linguiste renvoyé, un humain ordinaire de plus qui fait du TAL.*
-> (Every time a linguist gets fired, one more human joins NLP.)
+> (Every linguist fired, one more ordinary human joins NLP.)

 Putting the "Natural" back in Natural Language Processing by removing the "Processing" and keeping only the "Natural" :)